dromotherm/documentation/pages/themis/FluidTemp/Note_ADAM_4015_PT100_HIOKI_TC.md

 ---
 ## Using PT 100 to measure fluid temperatures in a heating network

-the classic solution is to use a modbus module, such as Promux [pm6rtd](https://www.proconel.com/product/pm6rtd-6-rtd-input-module/)
+A convenient solution is to use a modbus module, such as Promux [pm6rtd](https://www.proconel.com/product/pm6rtd-6-rtd-input-module/)

 [modbus error codes](http://www.simplymodbus.ca/exceptions.htm)

-In that section, we will use a USB to serial adapter : the moxa uport 1150 - [download MOXA uport drivers](https://www.moxa.com/en/products/industrial-edge-connectivity/usb-to-serial-converters-usb-hubs/secure-routers/uport-1000-series#resources)
+We will use a USB to serial adapter : the moxa uport 1150 - [download MOXA uport drivers](https://www.moxa.com/en/products/industrial-edge-connectivity/usb-to-serial-converters-usb-hubs/secure-routers/uport-1000-series#resources)

 #### Check the Moxa configuration